getfem/getfem/doc/sphinx/source/userdoc/gasm_high.rst

   - Constant fourth order tensors.
 It is also possible to give a constant fourth order tensor with a syntax close to the one for the matrices.
 Additionnal separators for the two supplementary dimensions are ',,' and ';;'.
 For instance "[1,1;1,2,,1,1;1,2;;1,1;1,2,,1,1;1,2]" is a 2x2x2x2 valid tensor.
 Note that constant fourth order tensors can also be obtained by the tensorial product of two constant matrices.
 Note also that constant third order tensors are not supported.

+  - x is the current coordinate on the real element, x(i) is the ith component.

+  - Normal the outward unit normal vector to a boundary when integration on a boundary.

   - The access to a component of a vector/matrix/tensor can be done by following a term by a left parenthesis, the list of components and a right parenthesis.
 For instance "[1,1,2](3)" is correct and will return "2".
 Note that indices are assumed to begin by 1 for the compatibility with matlab (even in C++ and with the python interface).
 The expressions "[1,1;2,3](2,2)" and "Grad_u(2,2)" are also correct provided that "u" is a vector valued declared variable.
 Note that the components can be the result of a constant computation.
 For instance "[1,1;2,3](1+1,a)" is correct provided that "a" is a declared constant but not if it is declared as a variable.
 A colon can replace the value of an index in a matlab like syntax for instance to access to a line or a column of a matrix. "[1,1;2,3](1,:)" denotes the first line of the matrix "[1,1;2,3]".
 It can also be used for a fourth order tensor.